CharlieDigital/chrlschn/src/content/blog/2023/5-engineering-lessons-from-early-stage-startups.md

 ![Sprout](/public/img/5-startup-lessons/plant-sprout.png)

-Over the past three years, I've left behind a 10-year stint leading an engineering team building enterprise, commercial SaaS for customers - like Novo Nordisk and Boehringer-Ingelheim - and dove head-first into the VC-backed startup world as well as working on my own startups like [Turas.app](https://turas.app).
+Over the past three years, I've left behind a 10-year stint leading an engineering team building enterprise, commercial SaaS- for customers  like Novo Nordisk and Boehringer-Ingelheim - and dove head-first into the VC-backed startup world as well as working on my own startups like [Turas.app](https://turas.app).

 In that time, I've worked with a range of companies in different stages of maturity from seed-stage to Series B/C and re-oriented my engineering mindset significantly around architecture, technical design, engineering practices, and teams.